Why should I buy a treadmill?

 What do I do next?

 Scroll up this page and you can start browsing our range of high-quality home treadmills.
 The filters will help you concentrate on machines that fit your criteria – deck size, price, brand.
-And if you need any further help just pick up the phone and one of our specialist advisors will be more than happy to answer any questions and offer advice on the best model for you.
+And if you need any further help just let us know and one of our specialist advisors will be more than happy to answer any questions and offer advice on the best model for you.